Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime: Main results

 where $z_i \!\sim\! \mathcal{N}(0,1)$, and $\sigma_{\rm d}(x;a) \!=\! \max(x-a,0) \!-\! \max(-x-a,0)$ is the soft-thresholding function.
 For the quadratic network case, there exists constants $\delta(n,d,\lambda)$ and $\epsilon(n,d,\lambda)$ (that are obtained from \eqref{eq:SE_ERM}) such that the spectrum $\nu$ of the empirical risk estimator \eqref{eq:def:quadratic_network} satisfies

-$\boldsymbol{\delta}_0$ represents a Dirac mass at $0$, $\mathbf{1}_{A}$ is the indicator function of the set $A$ and $\mu_\delta$ represents the spectrum of $\bS^{\star}+\delta\bZ$ with its cumulative function $F_{\mu_\delta}$, where $\bZ\sim\GOE(d)$. \end{res} Result~\ref{res:structure} characterizes the learned weights in both settings: they are {\it noisy, soft-thresholded versions of the target spectrum}.
+$\boldsymbol{\delta}_0$ represents a Dirac mass at $0$, $\mathbf{1}_{A}$ is the indicator function of the set $A$ and $\mu_\delta$ represents the spectrum of $\bS^{\star}+\delta\bZ$ with its cumulative function $F_{\mu_\delta}$, where $\bZ\sim\GOE(d)$ (i.e. a symmetric matrix with $\mathcal{N}(0,1/d)$ elements up to symmetry). \end{res} Result~\ref{res:structure} characterizes the learned weights in both settings: they are {\it noisy, soft-thresholded versions of the target spectrum}.
 The parameter $\delta$ quantifies the noise from the label noise and finite sample estimation of the target weights, while $\lambda\epsilon$ sets the cutoff below which singular values vanish due to regularization.
 For any $n,d,\lambda$, the spectrum consists of a spike at zero, possibly a bulk near zero, and a few outliers aligned with the top eigenvectors of the target.\looseness=-1